-Ubba the Frisian fought during his career on either side of the canal and eventually died in battle in 878 near Countisbury in Devon, England.
+Ubba the Frisian fought during his career on either side of the Channel and eventually died in battle in 878 near Countisbury in Devon, England.
 According to the twelfth-century chronicler Gaimar, Ubba is buried in Devon in a mound called Ubbalawe, meaning Ubba’s barrow.
-Local legend has it Ubba is buried in the Wind Hill near Lynmouth in Devon.
+Local legend also has it Ubba is buried in the Wind Hill near Lynmouth in Devon.
 Or, was he one of the 300 Vikings buried at the mass grave in Derbyshire?
 Maybe the body of a leader with a boar’s tusk between his legs?
 Anyway, no sea this time to reveal its contents.
 We must dig.
 Quick!

 - Buisman, J. & Engelen, A.F.V. (ed), Duizend jaar weer, wind en water in de Lage Landen.
 Deel 1: tot 1300 (1995)